HNUSystemsLab/MaDroid/README.md

 # Clarification

 We released the full MAS dataset on the Zenodo platform.
-Upon acceptance of the paper, the full source code of the automation framework and toolchain will be uploaded in the GitHub repository.
+When the paper is accepted, the full source code of the automation framework and toolchain will be uploaded in the GitHub repository.
 Here are some introductions to MAS.

 # MAS: A Large-scale Multi-feature Dataset for Anomaly Detection of Mobile Applications